maptalks/mapresty-client-java/README.md

-# maptalks.java
+# MapResty-Client

-Java SDK for MapTalks GIS Engine
+Java SDK for MapResty